Leadership feels compressed in ways people don’t always see. Too much demand. Too much complexity. Lots of risk. Not enough space to think.

 Someone who understood context, pressure, and nuance.

-So that’s what I built.
+So that’s what Aronga stepped in as.

 The deeper roots

-This is the capability leaders actually use.
+This is the capability leaders use everyday.

 Where I stand